 Do I need to bring anything?

-You bring your own tools, laptops, sound equipment, peripherals, software, assets, etc. We do not provide any equipment.
+You bring your own tools, laptops, sound equipment, peripherals, software, assets, etc. Except the DIY game controller, we do not provide any equipment.

 Is it all about digital games?

 No, you can make non-digital games like boardgames, card games, RPGs, other types of pervasive games.
-All you need to do is bring your own craft materials.
-We don’t provide any on the day.
+Chat with us on the day and we can see what can be done.

 YES!
 You like games, and having fun.
 You don’t have to be a programmer, if you can draw, tell stories, make music, and more… come along!
 We need more designers, crafters and makers!